-Zoom is a video conferencing program that allows you to meet online and see and hear other participants.
+What is Zoom?
+Zoom is a video conferencing program that allows you to meet online, take a class, and see and hear your teacher and other participants.
 Below are useful tips and suggestions for using Zoom.
-You do not need a Zoom account to participate in a class.
+You do not need a Zoom account to participate in a class but you will need to download the Zoom application on your computer or tablet device.
+If you need personal help with Zoom, email Clare Durst at email@example.com or contact MSC at firstname.lastname@example.org.

-You can go to zoom from a desktop computer or a laptop, an iPad or other tablet or a mobile phone, or even a Kindle Fire.
+How do I get Zoom?
+You can go to Zoom from a desktop computer or a laptop, an iPad or other tablet or a mobile phone, or even a Kindle Fire.
 Some old computers do not have a camera and/or microphone, but they have been standard on most computers for 6-8 years.
-If you wish, you can call in to the class using the number provided and listen and speak, and see the teacher’s presentation.
+If you wish, you can call into the class using the number provided and listen and speak, and see the teacher’s presentation.

-Before your class, you will receive an email with a link to your Zoom class.
+When do I get the Zoom link for my class?
+Before your class begins, you will receive an email with a link to your Zoom class.
+The link will be the same for each class meeting.
 At the time of the class, click the link and follow any instructions.
-If it is your first time using Zoom, you will be prompted with questions to install the software — answer affirmative.
-This occurs only the first time you use it.
+(If it is your first time using Zoom, you will be prompted with questions to install the software — answer affirmative.
+This occurs only the first time you use it.)

 Tips for being a Zoom student: